francescmm/GitQlient/README.md

 ## Development documentation

 I'm aware that developers may like to have some more information beyond the User Manual.
 Whether you want to collaborate in the development or just to know how GitQlient works I think it's nice to have some development documentation.
 In the [Wiki section](https://github.com/francescmm/GitQlient/wiki) I will release class diagramas, sequence diagrams as well as the Release Plan an features.
 Take a look!

+## Licenses

+Most of the icons on GitQlient are from Font Awesome.
+[The license states is GPL friendly](https://fontawesome.com/license/free).
+Those icons that are not from Font Awesome are custom made icons.

+The font used bt GitQlient is DejaVu Sans and DejaVu Sans Mono.
+It is a free font used by most of the Linux distros and [its license can be found on GitHub](https://github.com/dejavu-fonts/dejavu-fonts/blob/master/LICENSE).